3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 That is the whole poem.

-Take notice now of the delicate and heartfelt — yet totally tasteful and even touching — sexual connotations this poem develops in its second half: almost like the accumulation of a dramatic power begun in the first ten lines.
+Take notice now of the delicate and heartfelt — yet totally tasteful and even touching — sexual connotations this poem develops in its second half: almost like the accumulation of dramatic power begun in the first ten lines.

 I urge you to use this sexual imagery to your memory’s advantage.